SohamBera16/bayesian-neural-network-based-prediction-using-Environmental-data/README.md

 # bayesian-neural-network-playground
-Learning the fundamentals of Bayesian Neural Networks (BNN) by doing.
+Using Bayesian Neural Networks (BNN) in regression as well as classification tasks based on the below mentioned .

 The dataset used for performing the experimentations is the CalCOFI: Over 60 years of oceanographic data from Kaggle.